-Method 1 (accounting consolidation-based method) described in Article 270 of the Legal Framework on the Taking-up and Pursuit of the Business of Insurance and Reinsurance, approved by Law No. 147/2015, of 9 September, was used to calculate the group's solvency, using the net data of any intra-group transactions.
+Method 1 (the accounting consolidation-based method) described in Article 270 of the Legal Framework on the Taking-up and Pursuit of the Business of Insurance and Reinsurance, approved by Law No. 147/2015, of 9 September, was used to calculate the group's solvency, using data net of any intra-group transactions.